Count ways to reach the Nth stair using multiple 1 or 2 steps and a single step 3

 Ways = (Length of sequence)! * (Count of 2-step)! ------------------------------------------ (Count of 1-step)!

-- Intialize the length of the sequence to (N – 2).
+- Initialize the length of the sequence to (N – 2).

-- Intialize the count of 2-steps to 0
+- Initialize the count of 2-steps to 0

 - Run a loop until the possible count of 2-steps is equal to the actual count of 2-steps.